PortsMaster/PortMaster-New/ports/cropsmare/README.md

 ## Notes

 Tested using *cropsmare-linux.zip* version 4 (Oct 28, 2023).
-Thanks to mrkdji (https://mrkdji.itch.io/) for creating this fantastic game, available for purchase at https://mrkdji.itch.io/cropsmare
+Thanks to mrkdji (https://mrkdji.itch.io/) for creating this fantastic game, which you can purchase at https://mrkdji.itch.io/cropsmare

 ## Controls